rtretter/smart-paste/readme.md

 ## MacOS Autostart (Optional)
 To automatically start the app on MacOS you have to create an application via the automator and then add it to the Login items.
+1. Move the executable to `/usr/local/bin/smart-paste`
-1. Press "Command + Space" - search for "automator"
+2. Press "Command + Space" - search for "automator"
-2. Choose Application
+3. Choose Application
-3. Search for "shell script" and select "Run Shell Script"
+4. Search for "shell script" and select "Run Shell Script"
-4. As command enter `/usr/local/bin/smart-paste`
+5. As command enter `/usr/local/bin/smart-paste`
-5. Press "Command + S" to save the app under the name `smart-paste`
+6. Press "Command + S" to save the app under the name `smart-paste`

 After creating the Application you now have to add it to the Login items:
 1. Open Settings > General > Login Items